 Are you looking to move abroad?
 Want to get a glitzy taste of what the expat life is like through the silver screen?
-Make some popcorn and watch a few of the essential movies for expats.
+Make some popcorn and watch a few movies expats need to watch before they start life abroad.

 Watching and streaming foreign movies abroad can be a great way to improve your language skills.
 You simply add subtitles, with services like Netflix, and fast-track your way to fluency in a fun way.
 A report also shows that it is better to use foreign language subtitles when watching foreign language movies, as opposed to your native language subtitles.
 Whether you watch these movies with subtitles or not, Expatica looks at 10 movies expats need to watch.